DockYard/ember-in-viewport/README.md

   When `true`, the Mixin will continually watch the `Component` and re-fire hooks whenever it enters or leaves the viewport.
 Because this is expensive, this behaviour is opt-in.
 When false, the Mixin will only watch the `Component` until it enters the viewport once, and then it sets `viewportEntered` to `true` (permanently), and unbinds listeners.
 This reduces the load on the Ember run loop and your application.

-- [BETA] `viewportScrollSentivity: number`
+- [BETA] `viewportScrollSensitivity: number`

   Default: `1`

   This value determines the degree of sensitivity (in `px`) in which a DOM element is considered to have scrolled into the viewport.
-For example, if you set `viewportScrollSentivity` to `10`, the `didScroll{...}` hooks would only fire if the scroll was greater than `10px`.
+For example, if you set `viewportScrollSensitivity` to `10`, the `didScroll{...}` hooks would only fire if the scroll was greater than `10px`.

 - `viewportRefreshRate: number`